mechanical-turk/cobalt-base/README.md

 Note: For the sake of brevity, this tutorial has the following command `node projectName/index.js generate something`, shortened to `... generate something`

+In this tutorial, we will automate React Component generation (described above).

-Follow the instructions at https://github.com/keremkazan/cobalt-starter to get the boilerplate code.
+- Follow the instructions at https://github.com/keremkazan/cobalt-starter to get the boilerplate code.

-You don't need to worry about the cli.
-You don't need to worry about tying things together either.
-Everything is done for you in the background.
-You just need to place your files carefully, because that's how cobalt understands how you want things to be tied.

-Let's add some code so that cobalt can dynamically generate us the react components we want.
 - Create a file for the generator logic: `generators/component.js`
 - The filename **is** really important.
 It's how cobalt understands where to look.
 When you run `... generate something` on the cli, cobalt will look for `generators/something.js`.
 Therefore when you run `... generate component`, cobalt will look for `generators/component.js`.
 - Next, we need to create the templates.
 Cobalt uses `ejs` templates.
 You don't need to have `ejs` installed.